-To update the asset tag from Lenovo XClarity Provisioning Manager:
+To update the machine type and serial number from Lenovo XClarity Provisioning Manager:

-- 1. Start the server and press the key specified in the on-screen instructions to display the Lenovo XClarity Provisioning Manager interface. - 2.
+- 1. Start the server and press the key according to the on-screen instructions to display the Lenovo XClarity Provisioning Manager interface. - 2.
 If the power-on Administrator password is required, enter the password. - 3.
 From the System Summary page, click Update VPD. - 4.
-Update the asset tag information. - From Lenovo XClarity Essentials OneCLI
+Update the machine type and serial number. - From Lenovo XClarity Essentials OneCLI

-Lenovo XClarity Essentials OneCLI sets the asset tag in the Lenovo XClarity Controller.
-Select one of the following methods to access the Lenovo XClarity Controller and set the asset tag:
+Lenovo XClarity Essentials OneCLI sets the machine type and serial number in the Lenovo XClarity Controller.
+Select one of the following methods to access the Lenovo XClarity Controller and set the machine type and serial number: